vidushisinghh11/live-poll/README.md

 iii) Together, these two mechanisms provide reasonable protection for a lightweight polling app without requiring user authentication.

-iv) Persistence
+Persistence

-v) Polls and votes are stored in a PostgreSQL database.
+1. Polls and votes are stored in a PostgreSQL database.

-vi) Refreshing the page does not reset results.
+2. Refreshing the page does not reset results.

-vii) Poll links continue to work after the session ends.
+3. Poll links continue to work after the session ends.

-viii) Data remains available as long as the database exists.
+4. Data remains available as long as the database exists.

-ix) Edge Cases Handled
+ Edge Cases Handled

-x) Page refresh during voting
+1. Page refresh during voting

-xi) Multiple users voting at the same time
+2. Multiple users voting at the same time

-xii) Preventing duplicate votes from the same browser
+3. Preventing duplicate votes from the same browser

-xiii) Disabled voting after submission
+4. Disabled voting after submission

-xiv) Poll not found handling
+5. Poll not found handling

-xv) Optimistic UI updates without breaking real-time sync
+6. Optimistic UI updates without breaking real-time sync

 Known Limitations & Future Improvements